Miss Rumphius: Important subjects and themes

 Despite the book having been published some 40 years ago, the story of Miss Rumphius has seen a resurgence of interest in recent years for its socially relevant mores and themes.
 The most immediate lesson is the ability every individual has to determine what they would like to do with their life and how they can have a powerful, long-lasting impact on their world should they so choose.
 Additional themes of female independence, singleness, the impact travel can have in teaching about cultural diversity, and the transformative power of beauty as it is portrayed in Miss Rumphius have all been discussed in numerous articles and blogs.

 Though not expressly a work of feminist literature, the main character of Miss Rumphius is viewed by many as a brave woman whose independent lifestyle was ahead of her time.
 Her eagerness to travel the world and seek new horizons on her own would have been unusual in the early 20th century when many women were still marching for equal rights, particularly the right to vote.
 She would have had to overcome a number of obstacles to go on such adventures alone, but she did.

 For the historical eras in which the story is set—roughly the 1880s or 1890s when she is a young girl to about the 1960s or 1970s when she is an old woman—marriage was a common expectation of most women at the time, but the Miss Rumphius in the book never marries.
 It is clear by the end of her story, however, that she has lived a long, rich life on her own.
 Not once in the book does she express dissatisfaction with her state of singleness.
 Where some may refer to Miss Rumphius as a spinster, Cooney does not comment on her marital status and instead depicts her life of singleness as brave and beautiful in its own right.
-Miss Rumphius even has moments of symbolic motherhood when regaling a room full children with her adventures at the end of the book.
+Miss Rumphius even has moments of symbolic motherhood when regaling a room full of children with her adventures at the end of the book.
 In so doing, Cooney's work inspires many readers—both male and female—to forge on and pursue beauty in their lives, regardless of their circumstances and whether or not they find true love.